Sri Lanka slashes bank NOPs after creating money through swap

 Analysts had warned the central bank not to purchase dollars from the Treasury to create liquidity, alter the monetary base and then put pressure on the currency and instead transact official dollars for existing rupees.
 (Sri Lanka should stop surrendering Treasury dollar inflows to the Central Bank: Bellwether)

-Creating money through a swap is the same as buying dollars, analysts say.
+Creating money through a dollar/rupee swap is the same as buying dollars.
 Full pressure on the currency usually comes 4 to 6 weeks after a liquidity shock, analysts say.

 The rupee came under severe pressure in May after a liquidity shock was created in late March and early April through a combination of terminated repo deals and reverse repo injections.